Open scrollable table of contents

 $30.00

-The first 20 hours is covered by the application fee after that there will be a charge of $30.00 per hour
+The first 20 hours is covered by the application fee, after which a charge of $30.00 per hour may apply.

 Access to information of a non-personal nature